The Virtuous Integrity Navigation Challenge Event

 2, 3 or 4 riders only – no solo.

-Here's how it works at the VINCE: We block book an entire hotel.
+Here's how it works at the VINCE: We block book an entire venue.
 We encourage everyone to stay there.
-However, if you prefer to camp then be our guest but you will have to organise this yourself.
+However, if you prefer to go elswhere then be our guest but you will have to organise this yourself.
 Your entry fee does NOT include your accommodation, you pay for that yourself when you are in Spain.
-All we do is ensure that we've got the hotel booked for our party.
-If you stay in the hotel we ask for a room deposit of £30 per person (not per room).
-If you camp there is no deposit to pay.
+All we do is ensure that we've got the place booked for our party.
+This year, because we are in a 'new' hotel there is a £30 per person accom deposit to pay.
+You get this returned to you, in sterling, when you arrive.
+If you cancel your bed space after 01 Aug 17 you will NOT get the £30 back.
+If you cancel before 01 Aug 17 you WILL get it back.

 Low key and lo-fi.
 If you want to pop wheelies and show off your super noisy after-market exhaust then please do NOT attend the VINCE.
-Moto-cross space man clothes hugely discouraged.
+Moto-cross space man clothes forbidden.
 Wear armour yes, but underneath your crocheted poncho.

 Urge to Win

 Zero, this is not a competition.
 There is no prize save the joy of taking part.
-There are no trophies.
 If you are a super-competitive alpha-male then do an enduro, the VINCE is not for you.

 - There is no recovery vehicle, rescue or first aid provision.
 Get a tow-rope.